Shipping investments

 Shipping investments are a form of alternative investment into an asset related to worldwide shipping.
-This could be into ships themselves, or a related asset such as containers, with the expectation of capital appreciation, dividends, and/or interest earnings.
+This could be into ships themselves, or a related asset such as shipping container, with the expectation of capital appreciation, dividends, and/or interest earnings.

+History

+Shipping investment has a long history and led to development to stock exchanges and insurance.
+In the 1600s Dutch ships would travel to the East Indies for spices and other goods.
+These voyages were risky and so Captains would seek investors to share the risk for a percentage of the profit on return.
+This was an early investments in shipping by those investors.
+Eventually, shipping companies formed such as the Dutch East India Company to help spread the risk and increase profits.

 Characteristics

 Some of the characteristics of shipping investments may include: